 Hematologic diseases include disorders of the blood and blood-forming organs.
 NIDDK-supported hematology researchers work in many different areas, from developing drugs to support people who receive multiple blood transfusions, to laboratory research to better understand the normal and abnormal function of blood cells.

 NIDDK supports research on the environmental and genetic causes of kidney disease, as well as new strategies to prevent or halt progression of kidney disease.
-It has been estimated that more than 23 million Americans have chronic kidney disease (CKD).
+It has been estimated that more than 20 million American adults have chronic kidney disease (CKD).
 CKD has two main causes: high blood pressure and diabetes.
 CKD, especially if undetected, can progress to irreversible kidney failure.

 The liver performs many critical metabolic functions including processing and distributing nutrients.
 Liver diseases can be caused by infection, such as hepatitis B and C, or by genetic mutations.
 Other liver diseases can be triggered by autoimmune reactions or drug toxicity.
 NIDDK-supported liver research focuses on identifying liver disease early, preserving liver function, and developing new treatment options.

-Approximately 1/3 of U.S. adults are obese and nearly 17 percent of children and teens are also obese.
+More than 1/3 of U.S. adults are obese and approximately 17 percent of children and teens are also obese.
 Individuals who are obese may experience devastating health problems and face reduced life expectancy.
-Obesity is a strong risk factor for type 2 diabetes, fatty liver disease, and many other disorders and diseases.
+Obesity is a strong risk factor for type 2 diabetes, fatty liver disease, and many other diseases and disorders.
 NIDDK supports research on the causes and consequences of obesity, approaches to prevention, and treatment strategies.

 Urologic diseases and disorders include urinary tract infections, kidney stones, urinary incontinence, and benign prostatic hyperplasia (an enlarged prostate) among others.
-Americans spend nearly $11 billion annually on medical care for urologic diseases.
 NIDDK supports research on the normal and abnormal development, structure, function, and injury repair of the genitourinary tract.